finos/symphony-bdk-java/docs/spring-boot/app-starter.md

 ## Circle of Trust

-By configuring the property `bdk.app.auth.enabled=true`, the Application backend will provide Apis for performing the [Circle of Trust](https://developers.symphony.com/extension/docs/application-authentication) of Symphony:
+By configuring the property `bdk-app.auth.enabled=true`, the Application backend will provide Apis for performing the [Circle of Trust](https://developers.symphony.com/extension/docs/application-authentication) of Symphony:

 ```yaml